cbmjs/cbm-api/README.md

 const cbm = new CallByMeaning('http://localhost:3000');
 ```

-We can then use the following six methods to query the CallByMeaning API:
+We can then use the following six methods to query the cbmjs API:

 ## Methods

 ### `.lookup(uri[, type])`

-This method expects a valid CallByMeaning URI as its first argument.
+This method expects a valid cbmjs URI as its first argument.
 `type` is an (optional) string that specifies the type of the GET request.
 It can have the keys `c`, `f` or `r`.
 This method is asynchronous and returns a promise that, when fulfilled, returns an object with two properties.`statusCode` which contains the status code of the request and `body` that holds the result set from the query.

 Example code: